Say It With Flowers

 Sympathy, Funeral, and Memorial Arrangements

 Every person is unique and your relationship with them is like no other.
 Honoring your relationship with them with a special floral arrangement is one way to express your feelings.

-Keep in mind your relationships with the family and friends when selecting a sympathy arrangement - the arrangements you send will express your condolences and let the family members know you are thinking of them.
+Words don't always express the full range of emotions you have.
+The arrangements you send will express your feelings and let the family members know you are thinking of them.
 Let your relationship with the person guide your choices to personalize the arrangement - choose their favorite colors, include objects that capture their spirit.

 You can send flowers at any time, even if you aren't able to send them in time for the funeral or memorial service.
 It is quite appropriate to send flowers after the funeral and much more genuine than allowing the loss to go unacknowledged.
 If the family has suggested donations in lieu of flowers, they often do so to encourage supporting charities or organizations important to them.
 Sending flowers may still be appropriate, given your relationship with them.